Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | Template: | Fill in the Topdesk template code of the change.
 This is mandatory.
 | Category: | Commonly filled in the Topdesk change template.
 If so use null.
 | SubCategory: | Commonly filled in the Topdesk change template.
 If so use null.
-| ChanageType: | Fill in the change type Simple or Extensive.
+| ChangeType: | Fill in the change type Simple or Extensive.
 | Impact: | Commonly filled in the Topdesk change template.
 If so use null.
 | Benefit: | Commonly filled in the Topdesk change template.
 If so use null.
 | Priority: | Commonly filled in the Topdesk change template.
 If so use null.